Coupling Designs for Randomized Experiments with Complex Treatments: Dispersion and Match Quality

 For intuition, note that in the homogeneous special case $\si(d) = c + a \phi(d)$ for all units $i \in [n]$, relative efficiency is exactly given by $\dispg(\phi)$.
 In general heterogeneous problems, the relative efficiency is dampened by imperfect matching, captured by the match quality coefficient $\matchcoeffk(s) < 1$.

 Another interesting special case occurs when $\dispg(\phi) = 1$, so that relative efficiency is exactly equal to match quality $\matchcoeffk(s) = 1 - \vmatch(s)/\viid(s)$.
 Rearranging, we find $n\var_G(\est) = \vmatch(s)$, the matching discrepancy from Definition \ref{defn:match-quality-coefficient}.
-This shows how $\vmatch(s)$ can be interpreted as the ideal variance under perfect dispersion, where efficiency is only limited by imperfect matching.
+This shows how the matching discrepancy $\vmatch(s)$ can also be interpreted as the ideal variance under perfect dispersion, where efficiency is only limited by imperfect matching.

-\textbf{Tuple Size Tradeoff.} The quantity $\dispg(\phi)$ is generally increasing in tuple size $k$, since for larger $k$ it becomes easier to jointly correlate the treatments $(\Di)_{i=1}^k$ to be spread out over $\suppf$.
-Our analysis in Sections \ref{section:efficiency-analysis} and \ref{section:coupling-analysis} formalizes this effect.
-By contrast, match quality $\matchcoeffk(s)$ is generally decreasing in $k$, since it becomes harder to find many similar units to match together.
+\textbf{Tuple Size Tradeoff.} Dispersion $\dispg(\phi)$ is generally increasing in tuple size $k$, since for larger $k$ it becomes easier to jointly correlate the treatments $(\Di)_{i=1}^k$ to be spread out over $\suppf$, while match quality $\matchcoeffk(s)$ is generally decreasing in $k$, since it becomes harder to find many similar units to match together.
+For general $F$ and $\phi(\cdot)$, perfect dispersion $\dispg(\phi) \to 1$ is only possible in the limit as $k \to \infty$, destroying match quality.
+We study this tradeoff in detail in Sections \ref{section:efficiency-analysis} and \ref{section:coupling-analysis} below.

-Consider the two extremes of this trade-off.
-At one extreme, we can set $k=2$, sampling $(D_1, D_2) \sim G$ within matched pairs.
-This makes matches as tight as possible, maximizing $\matchcoeffk(s)$, then uses the coupling $G$ to increase dispersion subject to the constraint $k=2$.

-At the opposite extreme, we can maximize dispersion by setting $k$ very large and sampling $(D_1, \dots, D_k) \sim G$ to be as dispersed as possible over $\suppf$.
-However, match quality will suffer due to the large tuple size.
-For general $F$, perfect dispersion is only possible in the limit as $k \to \infty$, but $\dispg(\phi) = 1$ is possible for some special distributions $F$ with small support.